Need help with your Discussion

 33%

 Does not explain relevant course concepts, theories, or materials.
 Explains relevant course concepts, theories, or materials.
 Applies relevant course concepts, theories, or materials correctly.
-Analyzes course concepts, theories, or materials correctly, using examples or supporting evidence.
+Use examples or supporting evidence to analyse course concepts, theories, or materials correctly.

 Collaborate with fellow learners, relating the discussion to relevant course concepts.